-Clean Streets grant ended in June 2011.
-LMDC continues to work with the LDC to process invoices for the program. \$196,592.44 in program expenses for Fiscal Years 2008 and 2011 were drawn and paid in August 2012 for the Chinatown Clean Streets Program.
-The subrecipient was reimbursed for cleaning, staff, and rent expenses.
-To date, 94% of the Program&rsquos funds have been paid and payment is expected for the Program&rsquos final invoice.
+CHINATOWN CLEAN STREETS PROGRAM LMDC Clean Streets grant ended in June 2011. \$169,222.96 in program expenses for a Fiscal Year 2011 invoice was drawn and paid in October 2012 for the Chinatown Clean Streets Program.
+The subrecipient was reimbursed for sanitation expenses.
+To date, 97% of the Program&rsquos funds have been paid and payment is expected for the Program&rsquos final invoice.